eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

 + Mathematically, "a primary key is a choice of **candidate key** (i.e., a **minimal superkey**), and other candidate keys are **alternate keys**
 	\cite{WikipediaContributors2018a6}.
+	- An alternate key is also known as a secondary key
+		\cite{WikipediaContributors2018a16}.
 + Assign an unique index to each alternate key, so that we can use the unique index to determine if duplicates (of alternate keys) exist
 	\cite{WikipediaContributors2018a6};